What is territory management?

-Struggle to balance workload among field team members
+- Struggle to balance the workload among field team members

-Have sales reps accidentally calling on the same prospects
+- Have multiple sales reps calling on the same prospects

-If any of the above sound like your business, read on to find out more about the benefits of territory management, as well as resources to help you master the skill.
+If any of the above sounds like your business, read more about the benefits of territory management and resources to help you manage and grow a sales territory.

 How to know if your existing territories need a refresh

-Inability to meet all service appointments in a timely fashion
+- Inability to meet all service appointments on time and to schedule

 How territory management improves your business